cmd-master/iml-enron-fraudcase/README.md

 ## 4.1.
 Tune Best Algorithm
 After selecting my classifier, I then tune the parameters in an attempt to find the appropriate configuration that would give me the best results.
 If I do not do this well or if I do not do it at all, I will run the risk of missing out on the best configuration of my chosen classifier.
 To help me tune my parameters, I will be using *GridSearchCV* to help me run several versions of the parameters and find the best one.
-I include a range of n_components configuration for my PCA ranging from 1 to 6 components.
-I then try linear and rbf kernels from my SVC and a range sequence of C parameters from 1 to 100.
+I configured my GridSearch to find the best possible score through a confiration of PCA ranging from 1 to 6 components and a DecisionTreeClassifier that had minimum sample split of 2 and 4.

 ```python
 ### Task 5: Tune your classifier to achieve better than .3 precision and recall